Awards by subject

 - Confirm that the paper meets the eligibility criteria outlined below

-- Names of authors who were practising GPs or who are Members or, Fellows of RCGP, or Associates in training at the time of the publication
+- Names of authors who were practising GPs or who are Members or, Fellows of RCGP, or GP registrars at the time of the publication

 - Provide contact details (we will only contact you regarding the RPY if we have difficulty obtaining the research paper; we are not able to confirm receipt of submission)